Gtxripmxt/Fps-Bypass-iOS/about.md

-# Fps Bypass for iOS
+# Tps Bypass for iOS

-A geode mod made specificaly for ios that allows you to change the maximum fps value.
+A geode mod made specificaly for ios that allows you to change the TPS(Ticks Per Second) value.

 ## How To Use

-Go to this mod's settings and change the fps value to whatever you want!(720 max value since i dont want your phone to explode)
+In the pause menu click the "TPS" button and the mod's settings menu will pop up(2000 max value since i dont want your phone to explode) or just manually go to the mod's settings.

 this mod is not finished yet so idk yea i need to actually code tha thingy.